telus/terraform-aws_rds_cluster/README.md

 - `vpc_security_group_ids` - VPC security group ID for cluster.
 - `db_subnet_group_name` - Subnet group name for cluster.
 Defaults to rds-main
 - `parameter_group_name` - Parameter group name for cluster.
 Defaults to default.mysql5.7
-- `allocated_storage` - The amount of storage for your RDS instance.
+- `allocated_storage` - The amount of storage for the RDS instance.
 Defaults to 10
+- `storage_type` - The storage type for the RDS instance.
+Defaults to gp2
 - `backup_window` - The backup window for the instance.
 Defaults to 09:46-10:16

 Required: